tomciosegal/NBA_greatest_trio/README.md

 - **Refresh Graph** - feature that will take you to home page and graph will be refreshed;

 - **Footer** - simple footer containing link to the original  dataset and link to the data copyrights.

+### Features left to implement

+- Add arrows at the end of x and y axis for both line charts;
+- A survey where you can vote for your best player;

 ##### Loading Page